Hot Creek Geothermal Area

 Hot Creek has been closed to all bathing activities since May 2006

-Known for its boiling geysers, turquoise-colored pools, and fumaroles, the Hot Creek Geological Site is a unique geothermal area where you can become a witness of impressive volcanic geology in action.
+Known for its boiling geysers, turquoise-colored pools, and fumaroles, the Hot Creek Geologic Site is a unique geothermal area where you can observe impressive volcanic geology in action.

-Hot Creek Geothermal Site is located in a small canyon of Hot Creek that flows through the Long Valley Caldera within the boundary of the Inyo National Forest.
+The Site is located in a small canyon of Hot Creek that flows through the Long Valley Caldera in the Inyo National Forest.

 Overview of Hot Creek Geothermal Area

-Created over 700,000 years ago by massive volcanic explosions, the 10 by 18 miles depression, or caldera, in the Earth's crust is situated in a large volcanic basin.
-The water from melted snow in the Sierra Nevada filters down through cracks in the Earth's crust and is then heated to 430°F (220°C) by the molten magma beneath the Inyo Crater and Domes.
+The first kind of water is the water from the melted snow of the Sierra Nevada that filters down through the cracks in the Earth's crust.
+Then it gets heated to 430°F (220°C) by the molten magma beneath the Inyo Crater and Domes.

 Hot Creek Geological Site

-Originating as an outflow from Twin Lakes and fed by snowmelt, the creek named as Mammoth Creek begins as a cool stream.
-The name of the stream changes to Hot Creek when it enters the Hot Creek Gorge.
-When it reaches the geothermal area and mixes with much hotter water from underground thermal vents, with the total flow rate of the hot water about 240 liters per second, its temperature dramatically increases.
+The second kind of water is Hot Creek itself, which starts as cool-water Mammoth Creek originating as an outflow from Twin Lakes and is fed by snowmelt.
+The stream becomes Hot Creek as it enters the Hot Creek Gorge.
+It then reaches the geothermal area and mixes with much hotter water from underground thermal vents.
+The hot water flows into the creek at the rate of about 240 liters per second, dramatically elevating the creek's temperature.

-At Hot Creek Geothermal Site, the water temperature reaches up tp 199°F (93°C), which is near boiling at the elevation of 7,000 feet.
+At Hot Creek Geologic Site, the water temperature reaches 199°F (93°C).
+At an elevation of 7,000 feet, this is almost boiling hot.

+The temperature gradually drops as the water continues further east and mixes with cooler sources.
 At Crab Cooker Hot Springs, the water cools to around 150°F (65°C).
-Farther out, at Crowley Hot Springs - also known as Wild Willy’s—roughly 5 miles east of Hot Creek, the temperature drops further to below 110°F (43°C).
+Further out, at Crowley Hot Springs - also known as Wild Willy's - roughly five miles east of Hot Creek, the temperature drops below 110°F (43°C).

 Hot Creek Geological Site

-Hot Creek was once a popular spot for swimming and soaking, but all bathing activities have been prohibited since May 2006 due to its dangerous and unpredictable geothermal activity.
+Hot Creek was once a popular destination for swimming and soaking.
+All bathing activities have been prohibited since May 2006 due to the area's dangerous and unpredictable geothermal activity.

-Boiling water can erupt without warning from the stream bed or along its banks as flow rates, temperatures, and geyser activity shift in a matter of seconds.
+Boiling water can erupt from the stream's bed or along its banks without warning as flow rates, temperatures, and geyser activity can shift in a matter of seconds.
 These sudden discharges of scalding, pressurized water make the area extremely hazardous.
 As a result, many of the places once popular with swimmers are now roped off for safety.

-Since 1998, at least 14 people have died or suffered severe burns at Hot Creek, and many others have been injured.
-Entering the water is strictly forbidden.
-Visitors are strongly advised to stay on paved or designated paths and refrain from crossing into fenced or restricted areas.
+Since 1998, at least 14 people have died or suffered severe burns at Hot Creek, and many others have received other injuries.
+Entering the water at the Site is strictly prohibited.
+Visitors are strongly advised to stay on designated paths and refrain from crossing into fenced or restricted areas.

 Hot Creek Geological Site

-While soaking is no longer permitted at Hot Creek, several primitive hot springs in the Long Valley Caldera remain open for soaking.
+While soaking is no longer permitted at Hot Creek, several primitive hot springs in the Long Valley Caldera remain available.
 Nearby options include Shepherd Hot Springs, Crab Cooker Hot Springs, Hilltop Hot Springs (also known as Pulky’s Pool), Rock Tub Hot Springs, and Crowley Hot Springs (Wild Willy’s).

 Hot Creek is also a popular destination for wild trout fishing, with catch-and-release regulations in place to preserve the fish population.